estuary/flow/site/docs/reference/Connectors/capture-connectors/mongodb.md

    })
     ```

+    If you are using a userw ith access to all databases, then in your mongodb
+    address, you must specify `?authSource=admin` parameter so that
+    authentication is done through your admin database.

     In order to create a user with access to a specific database and the `local` database,
     use a command like so: